Cheesecake Brownies

 Step-by-step instructions

-A cake pan lined with a foil sling.
+A 9x13 pan lined with foil.

 A cake pan with brownies.